 So many dedicated sports fans will still be hesitant to cut the cord on their decoder and go Fanpass-only.

 Sky TV's new boss Martin Stewart says he has plans to add more content to Fanpass, however, so watch this space.
+[UPDATE: Sky plans to boost its number of sports channels to 12 during August; all 12 channels will be available through Fanpass, which will be re-branded Sky Sport Now.]

 Sky Go lets subscribers to Sky TV's traditional service watch selected channels - including most of its sports content and boxed sets, on a PC, tablet or phone.
 In its early days, Sky Go was famous for falling over and blank-screening during big events, and it got a well-deserved shellacking on social media.
 But Sky has continued to incrementally upgrade and tweak it, and it's now pretty solid service.
 The cost is included with your Sky TV subscription.